oscal-club/awesome-oscal/README.md

 - [Brian Ruf's OSCAL-GUI](https://github.com/brian-ruf/OSCAL-GUI): An example PHP web interface developed by [@brian-ruf](https://github.com/brian-ruf) of former FedRAMP fame.
 It has core presentation logic, file import, format conversion, and working profile resolution.

+- [EasyDynamics OSCAL REST API Draft Standard](https://github.com/EasyDynamics/oscal-rest): an emerging standard for REST APIs to encourage all tool vendors to make a conformant API surface to reduce future churn in supporting heterogenous APIs for OSCAL-friendly tools and services.

+- [EasyDynamics OSCAL React Library](https://github.com/EasyDynamics/oscal-react): a fully featured React component library for rendering all the OSCAL object models in JSON format with a developer-friendly API and a clean (but customizable) React-based UI.

 - [GSA's OSCAL Tools](https://github.com/GSA?q=oscal-&type=&language=&sort=): A collection of open-source tools provided by GSA teams to interoperate between OSCAL data (with required FedRAMP Extensions) and Word (DOCX) formats for SSPs, SARs, and SAPs.

 - [GoComply's FedRAMP Utility](https://github.com/GoComply/fedramp): a tool that uses oscalkit (see below) to stamp in OSCAL data to the FedRAMP Word (DOCX) system security plan templates.